openclimatedata/ndcs/README.md

     make

-to fetch the latest list of NDCs.
+to fetch the latest list of NDCs,

     make download